stone-payments/sling-web-framework/packages/emd-basic-card/README.md

 ## Attributes and Properties

+#### `expandedbody`

+Controls whether the content has a margin of 20px.

+- Type: Boolean
+- Attribute and property

 #### `noscroll`

 Prevents the component from scrolling the content, which happens by default.
 When `noscroll` is used, the content itself becomes responsible for scrolling.

-- Type: Boolean
-- Attribute and property

-#### `expandedbody`

-Controls whether the content expands horizontally until the borders of the card.

 - Type: Boolean
 - Attribute and property